jrpool/jsonresume-theme-a11y/README.md

 #### Boxed bullet list (`boxedBulletList`)

-The `data` value must be an array of stringables.
+The `data` value is an array of stringables.

 Example: